 In every country, including in your country of origin, finding the correct job can be difficult.
 You might need to find a job if you’re thinking about moving to Portugal, or you already have.
-The range of employment available to expats in Portugal vary greatly and depends on many variables such as:
+That’s why we created this ultimate guide to finding jobs in Portugal for foreigners.

 - The sector you want to work in